Thank you for reading our post, please rate this article at the end.

 HOW DOES GPS WORK

+A GPS has three parts: satellites, ground stations, and receivers.
 The satellites help you determine your exact locations at a certain specified time.
-The GPS system currently has 31 active satellites.
+The GPS currently has 31 active satellites.

 The ground stations use radar to ensure you are exactly at the place where you think you are.

 The receiver constantly listens and receives the signal from the satellites.
 It uses the signal to determine the needed distance to reach them.
 It determines your location by computing its distance from four satellites.
-If it can only get signals from three satellites, it can still locate your position but it is less accurate.
+If it can only get signals from three satellites, it can still locate your position but is less accurate.

 Using GPS can be fun because it is similar to watching live animation.
 It follows your every move.
 If you are driving, you can pick a car that would be your vehicle’s avatar.
 There are also choices for the voice that give out the direction for hands-free navigation.